jackd248/clockwork-ai/README.md

 - `python3 clockwork display <text>` - display custom text
 - `python3 clockwork ask <question>` - ask custom question to ai and display answer

+### reuse

 The storage component stores the received poems to json files, e.g. `var/storage/12/1245.json`.
 If the environment variable `CLOCKWORK_REUSE` is set to true, the algorithm randomly uses stored poems instead of calling the api to reuse them.

+The script also checks if an internet connection is available to call the api.
+If not so, the script will show a stored poem if available for some kind of offline usage.

 ## project log